Article written by Elisa - Travel Writer & Local in France

 Days 8 and 9 | Cassis

-From Aix-en-Provence, drive to Cassis, the last Provencal destination of this south of France road trip itinerary.
+From Aix-en-Provence, drive to Cassis, the last Provencal destination of this South of France itinerary by car.
 For your stay in Cassis, book two nights at Le Jardin d’Emile.
 This characteristic Provence-style house has the perfect location by the beach with a short walk to the port/town.
-It offers uniquely decorated rooms each with a different color and atmosphere, a garden, and an outdoor terrace overlooking Cape Canaille.
+Le Jardin d’Emile offers uniquely decorated rooms, each with a different color and atmosphere, a garden, and an outdoor terrace overlooking Cape Canaille.

 On day 9, you can take a day trip to Marseille – here’s a list of the best things to do in Marseille.
 You can also explore the Calanques of Cassis on foot or on a catamaran tour.